How long does it take to see Dr. Purity?

 What is the cost, and is it covered by Medicare?

-The cost of your consultation is 280 AUD, which covers two consults.
-If you qualify for a Medicare rebate, you will receive a rebate of 122.15 AUD.
+The cost of your consultation is 280 AUD, which covers the first two consults.
+Medicare rebates may apply if qualified.

 When will my follow-up appointment be?

-The follow-up appointment is scheduled 6 weeks after the initial consultation.
-The cost for the follow-up is 150 AUD, with a Medicare rebate of 82.90 AUD available if you qualify.
+The follow-up appointment is scheduled 3 months after the initial consultation on a group session via Zoom.
+The cost for the follow-up is $150, Medicare rebates may apply.

 Do I need a referral?